Genesis 24 – A Bride for Isaac

 a.
 So the servant took Rebekah and departed: We can well imagine the conversations Rebekah and Eliezer had on the journey.
 She wanted to know all she could about Isaac, whom she loved without ever seeing, and he would be delighted to tell her.

 b.
 She took a veil and covered herself: The covering with a veil signified chastity, modesty, and submission.
-This was how Rebekah wanted to meet her bridegroom.
+This was how Rebekah wanted to meet the man she would marry.

 c.
 Isaac went out to meditate in the field in the evening: This was the first mention of Isaac since he was left on top of Mount Moriah (Genesis 22:19).
 We see nothing of Isaac from the time of his rescue from death (which might be thought of as a symbolic resurrection) to the time he was united with his bride.